Uttoxeter: Culture

 Uttoxeter Civic Society was re-established in 2004 to act as a civic watchdog and to protect and promote the history and heritage of Uttoxeter.

 Each year, Uttoxeter Lions run a beer festival in June, "Lark in the Park", at Bramshall Road Park on August bank holiday and on Bonfire and Fireworks Night in November, and an annual Christmas fair and market known as "Cracker Night".

 Uttoxeter Choral Society was founded in 1881, as one of the earliest in the United Kingdom.
 Its continuity is matched by few other societies.

 Uttoxeter was the home of the Acoustic Festival of Britain until it ended in 2019.

 Television appearances

 Uttoxeter was the setting of a recurring comedy sketch by comedians Stephen Fry and Hugh Laurie in their BBC television series A Bit of Fry and Laurie.
-In one episode, two obnoxious business entrepreneurs who run various companies in Uttoxeter throughout the series develop grand plans for a popular sports centre.
-The sketch derives its humour from the fact that Uttoxeter is in fact a quiet and sedate town.

 The town featured in Countryfile, as a "mystery town".
 Its cattle market featured in the programme as the last in the town centre site in 2005.
 Local people participated in the programme from the local Uttoxeter Advertiser and Uttoxeter Racecourse staff.

 Oldfields Hall Middle School featured in the film A Room for Romeo Brass, written and directed by Shane Meadows and Paul Fraser, two Uxonians who have risen to fame.

-Uttoxeter Racecourse has been used several times, as it is visited by residents of the popular soap Coronation Street.
+Uttoxeter Racecourse has been used several times, as it is visited by residents of the soap opera Coronation Street.

-Uttoxeter is the home of Rockin' Johnny Austin MBE, recognised for his charity work and rock and roll songs such as Rockabilly Stroll, a minor hit in the 1980s.
-He also produced in 2010 a World Cup Single, Victory Day, which was filmed on location in Uttoxeter Market Place.